 Imputed Income – The value of an employer-sponsored benefit or service that is considered by the IRS as compensation and added to an employee's taxable wages in order to properly withhold income and employment taxes from the wages.
 Examples of Imputed Income include:

 - Educational assistance above the excluded amount

-- Employer contributions for the coverage of same-sex domestic partners and their children
+- Employer contributions for the coverage of eligible dependents

 In-Network – Refers to providers or facilities that are part of UHC’s Choice network with which it has negotiated and contracted, to provide a discount for services rendered.
 Individuals pay less when using an In-Network provider.

 Maximum Allowable Charge – How out-of-network services are reimbursed.
 The Plan indexed its maximum reimbursement rates for services to 190% of Medicare’s maximum allowable charge.

 Medically Necessary – Healthcare services or supplies needed to prevent, diagnose or treat an illness, injury, condition, disease or its symptoms, and that meet accepted standards of medicine.